Davina Rush Davina Rush

 About a week later, he showed up unexpectedly on my porch.
 I opened the door, assuming he was there for his brother, but he said, “No. I came to see you.”
 He held out his hand and said: “I think this belongs to you.”

-That morning, while beachcombing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever found in his searching—It was a pottery shard, carved with the exact eye from my dream.
+That morning, while beachcombing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever come across in his wanderings—It was a pottery shard, carved with the exact eye from my dream.
 Every odd detail.
 Every line.
 It was MY eye.

 He looked me in the eyes and said, “I’ll never doubt you again.”… And that was that.

 That was a pivotal moment for me.
 The girl with secret ghosts had finally been seen… and I don’t mean by the brother-in-law.
-I mean, seen by the eye that was sent to remind me that it did not matter what others believed or didn’t believe, or if they laughed at me, because this was something tangible.
+I mean, seen by the eye that was sent to remind me of who I am; to tell me that it does not matter what others believed or don’t believe, because this was something tangible.

-So, ghosts aren’t just stories, or things that go bump in the night.
+Ghosts aren’t just stories, or things that go bump in the night.
 Not for me.
 They are family.
 They are memory.
 They are grief, and love, and longing—woven into porch rails and attic beams, tucked beneath floorboards, curled around the core of my soul.
-This is me.
+This is who I am, take it or leave it.

-I think I started writing the way I do to honor them.
-To capture them in ink.
-Maybe to understand them a little better.
-And sometimes… to make peace with the memories they’ve left me with, as I’ve done in my novel, Beneath the Black Oak.
-But that’s a story for another day.
+I write the way that I do to honor them and to understand them a little better.
+And sometimes… simply to make peace with the fragments of memories they’ve left me with.

 The Pottery Eye: